Megafunk/MassSample/README.md

 ### 5.2 MassGameplay
 A plugin with many modules with many useful fragments and processors is used throughout the framework.
 - **MassCommon**
-Basic fragments like FTransformFragment.
+Basic fragments like `FTransformFragment`.
 - **MassMovement**
-Features an important "UMassApplyMovementProcessor" processor that moves entities based on their velocity and force.
-Also includes a very "hello world" sample.
+Features an important `UMassApplyMovementProcessor` processor that moves entities based on their velocity and force.
+Also includes a very basic sample.
 - **MassRepresentation**
 Processors and fragments for rendering entities in the world.
 They generally use an ISMC to do so.
 - **MassSpawner**